Axel Gnapi

-Axel Aymeric Gnapi Dable (born 28 August 2001) is a French professional footballer who plays as a forward for Football Superleague of Kosovo club Llapi.
+Axel Aymeric Gnapi Dable (born 28 August 2001) is a French professional footballer who plays as a forward for Russian club Fakel Voronezh.

 Club career

 After playing for several clubs in lower leagues in his home country, Gnapi moved to Kosovo and signed for FC Prishtina in 2025.
 With them, he won the 2024–25 Kosovar Cup.
 On 14 June 2025, he signed for another Kosovar club, KF Llapi.
 He was chosen as the official "Player of the Week" of the league after scoring two goals against SC Gjilani in the seventh matchday of the 2025–26 Football Superleague of Kosovo.

+On 16 January 2026, Gnapi signed for Russian First League leaders Fakel Voronezh.